gap-packages/CoxIterGAP/README.md

 ---------------------------------
 CoxIter need to be compiled.

-If a terminal is open inside your GAP folder, this can be achieved with the following commands (on Linux, OSX):
+If a terminal is opened inside your GAP folder, this can be achieved with the following commands (on Linux, OSX):

 	cd pkg/
 	git clone https://github.com/rgugliel/CoxIterGAP
 	cd CoxIterGAP